ORNL/cpp-proposals-pub/D1673/blas_interface.md

 * It uses free functions, not arithmetic operator overloading.

+* The interface is designed in the spirit of the C++ Standard Library's algorithms.

 * It uses the multidimensional array data structures [`basic_mdspan`](wg21.link/p0009) and `basic_mdarray` (P1684R0) to
   represent matrices and vectors.
 In the future, it could support